it-dept-cis/RABET-V-Pilot/README.md

 In this repository, you will find three main areas:

-* [Working Model] (WorkingModel/).
+* [Working Model](WorkingModel/).
 The Working Model defines the RABET-V process details.
-* [Test Plan] (TestPlan/).
+* [Test Plan](TestPlan/).
 The Test Plan discusses how we intend on evaluating RABET-V throughout the Pilot Program.
-* [Economic Model] (EconomicModel/).
+* [Economic Model](EconomicModel/).
 The Economic Model proposes various methods of deploying and operating a RABET-V process in the United States for non-voting election technology verification.

 ## Steering Committee
 The RABET-V Pilot Program is guided by a steering committee comprised of election officials, election technology providers, and other election infrastructure stakeholders.